Timalexanderandersson/Task-Reminder/README.md

 <img src="assets/readme/homepage_mobil.PNG">
 </details>

-* Homepage shows user to register account to get access to the test reminder.
+* Homepage shows user to register account to get access to the task reminder.
 * show links to login
 * shows link to register
 * Responsive